An Imitation of Love

 An Imitation Of Love was the first album from Millie Jackson on Jive/RCA, with which she signed in 1985.
 "Hot!
 Wild!
 Unrestricted!
 Crazy Love" and "Love Is a Dangerous Game" were both singles that became Top 10 Hits on the Hot R&B/Hip-Hop Singles and Tracks Chart.
-The Album indeed reached #119 on the Billboard Album Charts and #16 on the R&B Charts.
-The album was re-issued on CD in 2013 by the Funkytowngrooves label, remastered and with bonus tracks.
+The album reached #119 on the Billboard Album Charts but was a far bigger success on the R&B charts, reaching #16 there.
+It was re-issued on CD in 2013 by the Funkytowngrooves label, remastered and with bonus tracks.